billizzard/home-helper/Readme.md

 If all right you will see
 ![Alt text](instruction/menu.png?raw=true "Main menu")

-Go to `Settings` and you and you will see a local address,
+Go to `Settings` and you will see a local address,
 ![Alt text](instruction/settings.png?raw=true "Settings")

 which you can enter on any device